chef/knife-azure/README.md

 * Service management: commands using the Azure service management API
 * Resource manager: commands using the Azure Resource Manager API

 They are not designed to work together.
-For switching mode, you only need to add option `--azure-api-mode arm|asm` to your command.
-Default value of `--azure-api-mode` is `asm`.
+Commands starting with `knife azure` use ASM mode, while commands starting with `knife azurerm` use ARM mode.

-PLEASE NOTE that Resource manager support is in initial phase.
-All `knife-azure` commands may not have implementation for `arm` mode.
+PLEASE NOTE that `Azuererm` subcommands are experimental and of alpha quality.
+Not suitable for production use.
+Please use ASM subcommands for production.

 ## Configuration